The Venetian address that justifies the Giudecca detour all by itself, far from the San Marco crowds.

 Restaurants, bar, service

 Three tables at the Cipriani: the Oro restaurant has held a Michelin star since 2019 under Davide Bisetto, technical Venetian cuisine.
-The Cip's Club by the basin serves grills and fresh pasta from April to October, yacht-club casual vibe.
-The Gabbiano offers a classic Italian menu indoors or on the garden-facing terrace.
+The Cip's Club by the basin serves grills and fresh pasta from April to October, yacht-club relaxed vibe.
+The Gabbiano offers a classic Italian menu in the dining room or on the garden-facing terrace.
 Breakfast served until noon, room service 24/7.

 Highlights